nasa-gibs/mrf/doc/MUG.md

 ```
 ### MRF ZSTD Optimization
 ZSTD is a generic byte stream compression.
 The compression achieved can be improved if the input data type is taken into consideration by filtering
 the input to increase redundancy.
-MRF implements a byte-rank reorder followed a byte delta filter on the tile data before using ZSTD for the final compression.
-This filter improves the raster compression considerably in most cases, especially when multi byte data types or pixel interleave tiles are written.
+MRF implements a byte-rank reorder followed a byte delta filter on the tile data before using ZSTD for the final
+compression.
+This filter improves the raster compression considerably in most cases, especially for multi byte data types and for pixel interleaved
+data.
 The filter has a negligible computation cost, especially when compared with the ZSTD compression itself, so it is always applied.
 This filter is not used when ZSTD is applied as a second stage compression, except when the first compression stage is `NONE`.

 ## DEFLATE Compression